-Trade dress is a new concept in India, therefore unlike the law of USA one cannot find any exclusive mention in the Indian Trademarks Act, but it is included in the definition of trade mark under sec 2 of The Trade Marks Act, 1999:
+Trade dress is a new concept in India, therefore unlike the law of the USA one cannot find any exclusive mention in the Indian Trademarks Act, but it is included in the definition of a trademark under sec 2 of The Trade Marks Act, 1999:

 (m) “mark” includes a device, brand, heading, label, ticket, name, signature, word, letter, numeral, shape of goods, packaging or combination of colors or any combination thereof;

-(q) “package” includes any case, box, container, covering, folder, receptacle, vessel, casket, bottle, wrapper, label, band, ticket, reel, frame, capsule, cap, lid, stopper an cork;
+(q) “package” includes any case, box, container, covering, folder, receptacle, vessel, casket, bottle, wrapper, label, band, ticket, reel, frame, capsule, cap, lid, stopper, and cork;

-Indian courts also have started recognising the concept of trade dress earlier.
-Some of the judgements of different courts based on the concept of trade dress are as follows:
+Indian courts also have started recognizing the concept of trade dress earlier.
+Some of the judgments of different courts based on the concept of trade dress are as follows:

 1. Colgate Palmolive Co Vs. Anchor Health And Beauty Care Pvt Ltd On 29 October 2003:

-This was an appeal by the plaintiff to the Delhi High Court to pass an ad interim injunction against the defendant.
-This case related to the trade dress i.e. colour combination of one third red and two thirds white, on the container of the tooth powder produced by both the parties.
-The injunction was ordered claiming there is likeliness of causing confusion among customers.
-The Hon’ble High court further held that “It is the overall impression that customer gets as to the source and origin of the goods from visual impression of colour-combination, shape of the container, packaging, etc. If merely looking at the article, one could get confused, then it is a case of passing off one’s own goods as those of the other with a view to encash upon the goodwill and reputation of the latter.”
+This was an appeal by the plaintiff to the Delhi High Court to pass an ad-interim injunction against the defendant.
+This case related to the trade dress i.e. color combination of one-third red and two-thirds white, on the container of the tooth powder produced by both the parties.
+The injunction was ordered claiming there is a likeliness of causing confusion among customers.
+The Hon’ble High court further held that “It is the overall impression that customer gets as to the source and origin of the goods from the visual impression of color-combination, the shape of the container, packaging, etc. If merely looking at the article, one could get confused, then it is a case of passing off one’s own goods as those of the other with a view to encash upon the goodwill and reputation of the latter.”

 2. Pernod Ricard S.A.
 France Vs. Rhizome Distillers Pvt.
 Ltd & Another on 6 November 2008:

 The concept of trade dress is still in a budding stage and there is no complete provision regarding trade dress in Indian Law.
-The above-mentioned judgements are some of the very first judgements given by the courts based on this concept.
+The above-mentioned judgments are some of the very first judgments given by the courts based on this concept.